-There are two Hospitality Suites for the exclusive use of spouses and children of symposium attendees.
-The operating hours are 07:00-12:00, reduced compared to previous years since most guests are anticipated to be going holoholo (on excursions).
+IMS 2007 is making special efforts to welcome students There are two Hospitality Suites for the exclusive use of to the IEEE and MTT-S 'ohana.
+There are NSF, spouses and children of symposium attendees.
+The op-DARPA, and IMS 2007 travel grants, two Student erating hours are 07:00-12:00, reduced compared to Competitions, a Student Reception, and a Student Awards Banquet.
+New this year is a Student Volunteer previous years since most guests are anticipated to be going holoholo (on excursions).
+Lounge for those that volunteer to help.

-As a gesture of aloha to attendees of the IEEE International Antennas and Propagation Symposium (APS), IMS technical sessions, workshops, and short courses focused on electromagnetic theory are scheduled on Thursday and Friday.
-APS attendees will also be offered complimentary Exhibit Hall passes on Thursday.
+As a gesture of aloha to attendees of the IEEE Interna-Another part of the MTT-S 'ohana are Graduates of the tional Antennas and Propagation Symposium (APS), Last Decade (GOLD).
+The newly formed MTT-S IMS technical sessions, workshops, and short courses GOLD Committee is sponsoring a panel session on focused on electromagnetic theory are scheduled on "Career Development: Giving your Career a Never-Thursday and Friday.
+APS attendees will also be offered Ending Boost" on Thursday.
+A reception/luau for all complimentary Exhibit Hall passes on Thursday.
+GOLD members will be held at the Sheraton Waikiki Hotel/Royal Hawaiian Hotel on Thursday.
+Refer to the Social Events section for more details.
 Holoholo (Excursions)